Right Arrow

 2. Check Camera Coverage: Identify gaps in your current system—especially in areas with heavy equipment traffic or poor visibility.

-3. Prioritize AI Templates: Focus on analytics for “forklift near-miss,” “vehicle enters no-go zone,” and “missing PPE” to align with OSHA 29 CFR 1910.176 and 1910.178 requirements (Source: OSHA, 2025).
+3. Prioritize video AI templates: Focus on analytics for “forklift enters no-go zone,” “person enters no-go zone,” and “missing PPE” to align with OSHA 29 CFR 1910.176 and 1910.178 requirements.

 4. Support Team Buy-in: Involve safety, ops, and IT leaders early.
-Show how AI analytics complement—not replace—human judgment and existing protocols.
+Show how video AI analytics complement—not replace—human judgment and existing protocols.

 Frequently asked questions